kk-digital/kcg-ipfs/chatdev_generation_targets_md/ipfs_http_api_library.md

 9. Download a folder by cid from ipfs network
 10. Read a file by cid from ipfs network
 11. Other very important apis needed for accessing files, listing files, getting files, reading files from and into the ipfs network
 All apis should have their own unit tests.
 The library should work and be ready to be used.
+The unit tests should run and should pass.